Skip to main content

 The eight inputs we have to get right

 1. Driving record.
-California reports tickets and accidents through the DMV H6 record.
+California reports tickets and accidents through the DMV motor vehicle record (MVR).
 Carriers pull it at quote and again at renewal.
 One at-fault accident in 3 years typically adds 30 to 40%.
-A DUI adds 75 to 95% and triggers SR-22.
+A DUI adds roughly 125 to 176% in California and triggers SR-22.

 2. Garaging ZIP.The ZIP where the car parks overnight, not the mailing address.
 Westminster 92683 prices differently from 92703 Santa Ana, which prices differently from 92804 Anaheim.
 PO Box ZIPs (92684, 92685) don't count, the garaging ZIP is what matters.